caspii/casparwre.de/_posts/2016-03-01-google-sheets-to-slides.md

 title: A tool to present user stories
 ---

 The legendary computer scientist [Donald E. Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) was in the middle of writing a series of books, when he realised that the typesetting systems of the day weren't to his satisfaction.
-So he did what any tinkerer in his situation would do, which is ~~epically procrastinate~~ interrupt his writing and make a better system first.
+So he did what any tinkerer in his situation would do, which is <del>epically procrastinate</del> interrupt his writing and make a better system first.
 Eight years later his mission was complete and he had built the best [typesetting system](https://en.wikipedia.org/wiki/TeX) in the world.
 He then went back to writing his books.

 Anyway, I'm no Donald E. Knuth but recently I wanted to discuss a bunch of user stories with my development team and decided it would be best to have one user story per presentation slide.
 That way, we could concentrate on discussing a user story at a time and not be distracted by other stories.